Bandhu-sthana * Sukha-daya

 Generally some conflict (6/8) between the localized view (4) and high theoretical wisdom (9) unless other graha accompany the bandesha-4 within dharmasthana.
 Tendency for bandesha-4 to transfer the folk beliefs of 4 into the university theories of 9.

-However one may have a particular genius for carrying the property-ownership matters of 4 such as housing, land use, water use, deeds of title, environmental situations etc. into the theoretical, principled discussions of the temple-9.
+However one may have a particular genius for carrying the property-ownership matters of 4 such as housing, land use, water use, deeds of title, environmental site-management etc. into the theoretical, principled discussions of the temple-9.

 Always problematic 6-8 angle, even when the exponent is socially successful